Youth Made Resources | Program Materials | Publications & Articles | Roast Art

-We pride ourselves on our work with youth and the elements we bring to our communities.
-We believe that the information we embrace should be shared with everyone to enjoy, help tackle the issues of today, and be used as tools to help develop long-term change.
+We pride ourselves on our work with youth and the value we bring to their communities.
+We believe that the information we embrace should be shared with everyone to enjoy in order to help tackle the issues of today, and be used as tools to help develop long-term change.

 Take a moment to glance at our Resources, and download those that interest you.
 You never know what you might discover!